Table of Contents

-To list all available erratas without installing them, run:
+To list all available security erratas without installing them, run:

 # yum updateinfo list available RHSA-2014:1031 Important/Sec.
 389-ds-base-18.104.22.168-26.el7_0.x86_64 RHSA-2015:0416 Important/Sec.
 389-ds-base-22.214.171.124-13.el7.x86_64 RHBA-2015:0626 bugfix 389-ds-base-126.96.36.199-15.el7_1.x86_64 RHSA-2015:0895 Important/Sec.
 389-ds-base-188.8.131.52-16.el7_1.x86_64 RHBA-2015:1554 bugfix 389-ds-base-184.108.40.206-20.el7_1.x86_64 RHBA-2015:1960 bugfix 389-ds-base-220.127.116.11-23.el7_1.x86_64 RHBA-2015:2351 bugfix 389-ds-base-18.104.22.168-19.el7.x86_64 <Output trimmed>

-To list all available security updates without installing them, run:
+To list all available rpms from security updates list without installing them, run:

 # yum updateinfo list security all RHSA-2018:3056 Moderate/Sec. samba-client-4.8.3-4.el7.x86_64 RHSA-2019:2099 Moderate/Sec. samba-client-4.9.1-6.el7.x86_64 i RHSA-2016:0006 Moderate/Sec. samba-client-libs-4.2.3-11.el7_2.x86_64 i RHSA-2016:0448 Moderate/Sec. samba-client-libs-4.2.3-12.el7_2.x86_64 i RHSA-2016:0612 Critical/Sec. samba-client-libs-4.2.10-6.el7_2.x86_64 <Output trimmed>